AntelopeLCA/lca_disclosures/README.md

 ### Requirements

  - `pandas`, to write to excel
- - `scipy` and `numpy`, to perform matrix operations
+ - `scipy`, to perform matrix operations

-Generally, any At the moment, the disclosure class requires `brightway2` and `lcopt` to be installed in order to run tests.
-However, this could probably be phased out.

-## Contents of an LCA Disclosure
+# Contents of an LCA Disclosure

 A disclosure has six parts, including three lists of flows: